 ScienceBlogs is the largest online community dedicated to science and is a digital science salon featuring the leading bloggers from a wide array of scientific disciplines.

-Social networking sites such as Facebook and Google+ can provide an easy way to network as many people are already familiar with using such services.
-So far, these services have been used more for networking than full scale sharing of research - check how others in your research area are using them.
+Social networking sites such as Facebook, Twitter and Instagram can provide an easy way to network as many people are already familiar with using such services.
+Check how others in your research area are using them.

-If you are thinking about using Facebook, consider separating your personal profile from your professional self.
-You could set up an Author's profile or an increasingly popular way for academics to use Facebook is to set up a page for your research group or project.
+If you are thinking about using social media for professional purposes, consider separating your personal profile from your professional self.
 Joining other research groups can give you a great platform for discussion.